-The El Toro features an exclusive fast-action time-zone system, permanent indication of the original time, forward and backward adjustment of all the date indicators, and the synchronized adjustment of these elements using the hour hand.
+The El Toro features an exclusive fast-action time-zone system, a permanent indication of the original time, forward and backward adjustment of all the date indicators, and the synchronized adjustment of these elements using the hour hand.

-Functions are hours, minutes, seconds, second time zone, perpetual calendar, large date, day, month and year.
+Functions are hours, minutes, seconds, second-time zone, perpetual calendar, large date, day, month and year.
 An anti-reflective sapphire crystal is used on the front and back.
 Water-resistant is 100 meters.
-The strap comes in rubber or leather with titanium/ceramic folding clasp, or crocodile with red gold or platinum folding clasp.
+The strap comes in rubber or leather with titanium/ceramic folding clasp or crocodile with red gold or platinum folding clasp.
 Limited to 500 pieces worldwide.